A PIONEER ADVENTURE COMPANY ...

 • Lunch and dinner during your stay in Kathmandu.

-• Personal insurance such as travel, accident, medical, emergency evacuation and lost luggage.
+• Personal insurance such as travel, accident, Hospital medical expenses, emergency evacuation and lost your luggage.

 Spring Itinerary